-Studio A provides long term professional support for artistically talented adults with psychiatric and other disabilities, such as spectrum disorders and head injury.
+Studio A provides Ongoing professional support for artistically talented adults with psychiatric disabilities, Autism spectrum disorders, and head injurIes.

 Studio A offers opportunities to pursue professional art careers within a small, supportive community of dedicated artists with similar experiences.
-Artists in Studio A focus their time on the creation of artwork that can be exhibited and sold.
-Each artist comes to the studio on a preset schedule and works independently on his or her projects.
+Artists in Studio A work independently in a less structured, yet equally supportive environment, to focus their time on the creation of artwork to be exhibited and sold.
+Each artist comes to the studio on scheduled basis.

 The professionally trained Studio A staff are artists themselves, and are available for facilitation, suggestions, and sensitive critique.
-Studio A staff work side by side with artists, counselors, therapists and support teams and provide case coordination and mentorship to artists to assist them with any challenging vocational and emotional issues.
+Studio A staff work side by side with counselors, therapists, and support teams to provide coordination and mentorship, and assist artists with their challenges.

 Read our Studio A Brochure to learn more.

 CALL US at (617) 734-1577 to schedule a tour of Gateway, see firsthand the exciting studio space, learn more about the program, and meet with staff.
 Interested artists are encouraged to bring samples of their work.

 Contact Studio A Supervisor Carolyn Burns at (617) 734-1577 (voicemail extension 25) or email@example.com for more information.